deadwing7x/deadwing7x/README.md

 # Hi 👋, I'm Anubhav Sarkar
-### I am a full-stack developer based out of Mumbai, IN.
+### I am a full-stack developer based out of New Delhi, IN.
 I am currently focused on full-stack development using .NET with C# as well as Node JS and Express with JavaScript and React with TypeScript.

 <br />